 The British Milk Marketing Board was established in 1933; abolished 1 November 1994.
 It was given the statutory right to market all milk produced in England and Wales.
 It was “owned by the producers”, who were nevertheless also compelled to pay a levy to it.
-In the 1980s, British cheese was still at the state that North American cheese is — rubbery industrial latex, and flavourless.
-But by 2002, there were over 450 different speciality cheeses available in Britain, many produced by small operations using traditional methods.
+In the 1980s, British cheese was industrial and flavourless.
+But by 2002, there were over 450 different specialty cheeses available in Britain, many produced by small operations using traditional methods.

 In January 2002, The Food Standards Agency launched an educational effort in cooperation with the Specialist Cheesemaker’s Association to help them apply modern food safety standards to their cheeses, and aimed at reducing the paperwork involved.

 For meat: bread sauce (dates from the Middle Ages), Mint Sauce (which the French look on with horror, but which dates from the Romans), and horseradish sauce;